 Importing a Custom Robot

-While OmniGibson assets includes a set of commonly-used robots, users might still want to import robot model of there own.
+While OmniGibson assets includes a set of commonly-used robots, users might still want to import robot model of their own.
 This tutorial introduces users

 Preparation

 In order to import a custom robot, You will need to first prepare your robot model file.
 For the next section we will assume you have the URDF file for the robots ready with all the corresponding meshes and textures.
-If your robot file is in another format (e.g. MCJF), please convert it to URDF format.
-If you already have the robot model USD file, feel free to skip the next section and move onto Create the Robot Class.
+If your robot file is in another format (e.g. MJCF), please convert it to URDF format.
+If you already have the robot model USD file, feel free to skip the next section and move onto Author the Robot Definition.

 Below, we will walk through each step for importing a new custom robot into OmniGibson.
 We use Hello Robotic's Stretch robot as an example, taken directly from their official repo.